 Using the above example, let’s say you have a patent with a useful life of 14 years that you paid $28,000 for.
 Your annual amortization expense is $2,000.
 This is how accounting for intangible assets should look in your books:

 |X/XX/XXXX||Amortization Expense||Patent on ABC||2,000|

 How to write off intangible assets

 To claim your deduction for amortization, use Form 4562, Depreciation and Amortization.
 You can record the amortization of your costs in Part VI of the form.
 For more information, visit the IRS’s website.

 Keep your accounting books updated with software.
 Patriot’s online accounting software makes it easy to track your expenses.
-And, it’s made for the non-accountant.
+And, we offer free USA-based support.
 Try it for free today!